akaChenshunCodeMaster/GitHub-beginner/README.md

 4. Clone the repo locally
 5. After changing anything, commit, then push
 6. when you want the latest one, pull from the desktop version

+this is a branch trial, see something different in branch